cheind/sdftoolbox/doc/SDF.md

 -   <a id="2">[2]</a>
     Inigio Quilez's.
     https://iquilezles.org/articles/distfunctions/
--   <a id="2">[3]</a> Gibson, Sarah FF.
+-   <a id="3">[3]</a> Gibson, Sarah FF.
 "Constrained elastic surface nets: Generating smooth surfaces from binary segmented data."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer, Berlin, Heidelberg, 1998.
+-   <a id="4">[4]</a>Lorensen, William E., and Harvey E. Cline.
+"Marching cubes: A high resolution 3D surface construction algorithm."
+ACM siggraph computer graphics 21.4 (1987): 163-169.
+-   <a id="5">[5]</a> Ju, Tao, et al. "Dual contouring of hermite data."
+Proceedings of the 29th annual conference on Computer graphics and interactive techniques.
+2002.